alma-labs/nestjs-template/README.md

 # AlmaLabs.io NestJs Template 🔼

-We build a lot of APIs, so I set up this very basic repository with some of the key tooling we use.
+We build a lot of APIs, so I set up this basic repository with some of the common tools we use.
 Enjoy!

 ## Features for Any Job